IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I cannot believe in a God who wants to be praised all the time.”

 >“The modern scientific counterpart to belief in God is the belief in the universe as an organism: this disgusts me.
 This is to make what is quite rare and extremely derivative, the organic, which we perceive only on the surface of the earth, into something essential, universal, and eternal!
 This is still an anthropomorphizing of nature!”

+>“Man, the bravest animal and most prone to suffer, does not deny suffering as such: he wills it, he even seeks it out, provided he is shown a meaning for it, a purpose of suffering.”

 ― <a href="https://en.wikipedia.org/wiki/Friedrich_Nietzsche" target="_blank">Friedrich Nietzsche</a>